rdamehta/Quarterly-projections-on-annual-revenue-with-regression/README.md

-# Iowa Liquor Sales + Linear Regression
+# Using Regression Models to Forecast Annual Sales Amongst Liquor Stores in the State of Iowa

 ### Overview
 I wanted to use scikit-learn to create linear regression models, disoover how goals & business objectives translate to model fit, and how to optimize models using cross-validation.